-You won’t regret arranging a visit to Accompong Town, an authentic Maroon village nestled in the hills of “Cockpit Country”—one of the most lush and picturesque areas in Jamaica.
-Jamaica’s Maroons are descendants of enslaved West Africans first brought to Jamaica by the Spanish, and who later successfully fought the British slave masters—from these hard-to-penetrate hills—and obtained their independence.
-Since 1738, they’ve run their own communities, largely autonomous and separate from other Jamaicans.
-The best time to visit would be the first week of January, for the annual Maroon Day Festival, when hundreds of Maroons from around Jamaica and abroad, as well as a handful of tourists, descend on Accompong Town for a day of drumming ceremonies, food and celebration.
-But as long as you make driver arrangements—I recommend Clive’s Transport—you can visit the village by appointment.
-Find the Museum, at the entrance, displaying artifacts, photos and memorabilia from the days of Captain Cudjoe, the Maroon leader and hero who signed the Peace Treaty with the British.
-Walk around and take in the gorgeous, serene mountainous views.
-There’s no place quite like Accompong in Jamaica.
+You won’t regret a visit to Accompong Town, an authentic Maroon village in the hills of Cockpit Country.
+The Maroons, descendants of enslaved West Africans first brought to Jamaica by the Spanish, fought British slaveholders—by cleverly using the nearly impenetrable hills and hollows as a base from which to strike—and eventually won their independence.
+Since 1738, they’ve mostly lived in their own communities, largely autonomous and separate from other Jamaicans.
+The best time to visit is the first Monday in January, for the annual Maroon Day Festival, when hundreds of Maroons from around Jamaica and abroad, as well as a few thousand tourists, descend on Accompong Town for a day of drumming ceremonies, food, and celebration.
+You can tour the village by appointment; make arrangements to visit with a driver.
+A museum, near the entrance to the village, displays historic artifacts, photos, and memorabilia.
+The Peace Cave, a short hike from town, is where Captain Cudjoe, the warrior and leader, signed a treaty with the British that recognized the Maroons as an independent nation and granted them 1,500 acres of land in the region.
+Walk around and take in the gorgeous, serene mountainous views, and learn the extraordinary history of a free people.